-The Farmville Area Chamber of Commerce celebrated local business and community achievements in 2017 with a festive New Year’s Eve Eve gala at the Fireman’s Sports Arena on Saturday, Dec.
-30.
+The Farmville Area Chamber of Commerce celebrated local business and community achievements in 2018 with a festive "Cheers to Seventy Years" themed celebration at the Fireman’s Sports Arena on Saturday, Dec.
+29.

 The Chamber presented its year-end awards to open the evening.

-Executive Director Joy Stump opened the ceremony by presenting the Citizen of the Year Award to Navona Hart, of Real Living Cornerstone.
+Executive Director Joy Stump opened the ceremony by presenting the Citizen of the Year Award to Kerby Moore, of Edward Jones.

 In addition to individual awards, the Chamber presented four local business awards.
-The annual Looking Our Best Award went to Camp Paradise at High Bridge Trail State Park, New Business of the Year Award was presented to Third Street Brewing Company, and The Fishin' Pig was named Business of the Year.
-A new award, Non-Profit of the Year, went to the Southside SPCA.
+The annual Looking Our Best Award went to Walk to Campus Properties for the High Bridge Lofts, New Business of the Year Award was presented to One19, Rochette's Florist was named Business of the Year, and Non-Profit of the Year, went to the Southside Family YMCA.

-Farmville businesses, represented by individual tables in the arena, were recognized this year with awards for the best table decorations.
-The Virginia Children’s Book Festival won the creativity award; the Helton House table was most relevant to the New Year’s theme; and Bojangles received the award for best business promotion.
+Farmville businesses, represented by individual tables in the arena, were recognized with awards for the best table decorations.
+One19 was given the first place award, Helton House was second and Hotel Weyanoke won third.

 Following the award presentation, members and guests enjoyed dancing with En ‘Novation, light hors d’oeuvres and an open bar.